sprintly/Sprintly-GitHub/README.md

 	Creating symlink...
 	Hook was installed at <repository>/.git/hooks/commit-msg

 *Note: the hook installed is actually a symbolic link to a shared copy of the hook found at /usr/local/share/sprintly/commit-msg.
-By doing this, the hook can be easily update for all users and all repositories simply by calling `sprintly --update`.*
+By doing this, the hook can be easily updated for all users and all repositories by calling `sprintly --update`.*

 #Changing the Configuration